Konard/telegram-terminal-bot/README.md

 ## 📄 License

-MIT License - See LICENSE file for details
+This is free and unencumbered software released into the public domain.
+See LICENSE file for details.